 Male dominance and Patriarchal influence:

-Women’s lack of economic freedom and inability to fend for themselves make them vulnerable to oppression and exploitation of in-laws, clans, village heads, or villagers.
+Women’s lack of economic freedom and inability to fend for themselves make them vulnerable to oppression and exploitation by in-laws, clans, village heads, or villagers.
 Often hiding under the custom and traditions, these people subject women to unwholesome practices which include demanding the late husband’s properties and in most cases selling off some in the name of raising funds for the burial of the deceased.

 Lack of Education: